Trade guide

 What legal responsibilities do MOT testers have?▼

 MOT testers are personally responsible for the accuracy of their tests.
-Issuing fraudulent certificates or missing safety defects can result in prosecution, fines, and loss of testing authorization.
+Issuing fraudulent certificates or missing safety defects can result in prosecution, fines, and loss of your testing authorisation.
 It's a significant legal responsibility.

 Is there demand for MOT testers?▼